 Allow Sufficient Time for Analysis

 Just be sure to plan ahead and send samples well beforehand.
 If you need the information back quickly, it is not a good idea to send samples to us without checking to see how long it is likely to take.
-Even then, it is only our best estimate because of late the volume of samples has at times far exceeded our best estimations.
+Even then, it is only our best estimation.

 Some misunderstand what our soil test and evaluation is all about.
 Every test is carefully considered on an individual basis and recommendations are based on the specific needs of the soil, what is to be grown and the fertility program you select.
-This requires much more time per sample than for one where just sending out the number of pounds of N-P-K to feed the plants and a lime recommendation based solely on the soil pH is provided!
+This requires much more time per sample than if we were to send out the number of pounds of N-P-K to feed the plants and a lime recommendation based solely on the soil pH provided!

 We want to help our clients achieve excellent production and the top nutrient levels for the soil and everything they grow on it.
-Those who know us best understand that this is not just what we say, but it is our commitment.
-It will take longer to get the recommendations to you, but it is the only way we know to do it properly.
+Those who know us best understand that this is not just what we say but it is our absolute commitment.
+It may take a little longer to get the recommendations to you but it is the only way we know how to do it properly.
 However, if you are looking for a quick answer, or feel you need samples back in a hurry and we cannot meet your deadline, then by checking with us before sending the samples you would still be able to consider sending them to another lab who could better meet your needs.

 Sources For Fertilizer